These days, seemingly everyone has joined a movement. They’re loud, organized, and passionate about their cause.

 That said, the benefits of assisting others are the same whether someone knows who they’re helping or not.
 When giving to others, one experiences a surge in the “feel good” hormone dopamine, which is the same hormone that is associated with the pleasure of sex or good food.
 Cortisol, a stress hormone, also drops which improves health.

-Now that you know how scientist say people determine who they help, does that align with how you've chosen to volunteer in the past?
+Now that you know how scientists say people determine who they help, does that align with how you've chosen to volunteer in the past?
 Which causes are the most important to you?